reckter/STS-ModLoader/README.md

 #### Advanced (Development): ####
 1. Clone repo
+2. Run tools/setup.bat as admin to install required Python modules (patch).
-2. Make a copy of 'desktop-1.0.jar' from your Slay the Spire Steam folder in the root of the repo
+3. Make a copy of 'desktop-1.0.jar' from your Slay the Spire Steam folder in the root of the repo
-3. Get 'cfr_0_124.jar' and put it in the tools folder (http://www.benf.org/other/cfr/)
+4. Get 'cfr_0_124.jar' and put it in the tools folder (http://www.benf.org/other/cfr/)
-4. Create a folder named 'compiled' in the root and copy the contents of 'desktop-1.0.jar/com/megacrit/cardcrawl' into it
+5. Create a folder named 'compiled' in the root and copy the contents of 'desktop-1.0.jar/com/megacrit/cardcrawl' into it
-5. Run '_decompile.bat', this will take a few minutes.
+6. Run '_decompile.bat', this will take a few minutes.
 A folder named 'decompiled' should be created
-6. Make a copy of the 'decompiled' folder created in step 5, name it 'decompiled_clean'
+7. Make a copy of the 'decompiled' folder created in step 5, name it 'decompiled_clean'
-7. Run 'modloader/_compile_modloader.bat'
+8. Run 'modloader/_compile_modloader.bat'
-8. Copy the entire 'modloader' folder into the root of 'desktop-1.0.jar'
+9. Copy the entire 'modloader' folder into the root of 'desktop-1.0.jar'
-9. Run '_patch.bat' to automatically apply the diff files to the contents of 'decompiled'
+10. Run '_patch.bat' to automatically apply the diff files to the contents of 'decompiled'
-10. Compile the following, plus whatever other files you modify:
+11. Compile the following, plus whatever other files you modify:
     * decompiled/core/CardCrawlGame.java
     * decompiled/dungeons/Exordium.java
     * decompiled/dungeons/TheBeyond.java